Tangerine Savings Account

 Although Tangerine is owned by Scotiabank, they have very different offerings.
 Tangerine is essentially a no-fee banking option as there are no monthly fees or annual fees to maintain an account with Tangerine.
 This is, in part, due to the fact that Tangerine has relatively low overhead costs.
 They do not have branches as most banks in Canada do.
 Instead, they have five “cafes” in Toronto, Montreal, Vancouver, and Calgary.

 For this guide, we are going to focus on which Tangerine savings account is the best one for you.
-So, if you’re looking to switch to online banking and want one of the best bank interest rates in Canada, look no further!
+So, if you’re looking to switch to online banking, transfer money to Tangerine and get one of the best bank interest rates in Canada, look no further!
 Let’s dive into the three main Tangerine savings accounts.

 UPDATE: We currently prefer the EQ Bank Savings account over Tangerine.
 Also, we really like Tangerine’s credit card offers.
 So, we have provided links/buttons for both on this page.